opengisch/QField-docs/documentation/how-to/authentication.en.md

 ## OAuth2-protected web services

-To successfully load OAuth2-protected layer(s) in QField, the QGIS project must be setup to use OAuth2.
+To successfully load OAuth2-protected layers in QField, these layers must be setup to use OAuth2 in QGIS.

 ### Prepare the OAuth2 authentication in QGIS
 :material-monitor: Desktop preparation